 When you decide on a name you think perfectly describes your business, you’ve got to protect it.
 Intellectual Property (IP) is an interesting area of law and is extremely relevant for startups and entrepreneurs.
 Protecting your IP by trademark enables you to protect your brand by preventing others from using it for themselves.

 However, you do need to make sure the name is available.
 This may sound obvious, but not conducting a trademark search will cost you.
 In the startup world, IP disputes are common as entrepreneurs compete for ground over their ideas and their brands.
 Get ahead of the curve by getting yours sorted.

 Amid the excitement of coming up with an idea you may forget that you need to think about what kind of business you want to create.
 Are you going to be a Sole Trader?
 Form a Partnership?
 Limited Liability Partnership?
 Or incorporate a Limited Liability Company (LLC)?

 Each business structure will offer different benefits depending on what your business does.
 Do your research on the most suitable business structure.
 It is essential that you speak to an accountant or tax lawyer; understand the structure and nature of your company, and comply with corresponding tax obligations.

 Getting your contracts nailed down is probably the most important legal aspect of starting a business.
-In fact, not doing this is one of the biggest mistakes startup founders make as shown by Richard Harroch for Forbes.
+In fact, not doing this is one of the biggest mistakes startup founders make.
 For those not in the legal know – a contract is an agreement between two or more people to conduct their business in a certain manner and on certain terms.

 There are multiple contracts you will need when first starting out.
 The two most important?
 A Shareholders Agreement and Terms and Conditions of Business.
 A Shareholders Agreement is vital for regulating your relationship with your co-founders or investors, while a Terms and Conditions helps inform your customers of your responsibilities to them and theirs to you.